 The Project Fairness scholarships are awarded annually to current and former foster youth who are pursuing higher education.
 The winners receive financial support to participate in an educational program, and mentoring to help them achieve their academic and professional goals.

-Project Fairness awarded its scholarships through detailed evaluation process conducted with a panel of advisors who work in the foster care field.
+Project Fairness awarded its scholarships through a detailed evaluation process conducted with a panel of advisors with experience with the foster care and/or higher education system.

 All applications are evaluated by the Project Fairness board, whose members scored the applications individually and selected finalists based on assessment averages and consensus voting.
 The finalists’ applications were then scored by the advisory panel, and each finalist was interviewed by members of the Project Fairness board.
 Winners were selected on the basis of the top average scores from advisors and Project Fairness board members, combined and weighted equally, as well as to finalists who distinguished themselves during the interview process.